hashicorp/terraform-plugin-testing/website/README.md

 # Terraform Documentation

-This directory contains the portions of [the Terraform website][terraform.io] that pertain to the Terraform Plugin SDK.
+This directory contains the portions of [the Terraform website][terraform.io] that pertain to the Terraform Plugin Testing.

 The files in this directory are intended to be used in conjunction with [the `terraform-website` repository](https://github.com/hashicorp/terraform-website), which brings all of the